 1) Project title, Content ID, ISBN, Order # –

-These are the most important bits of information to be included when creating a support case.
+These are the most important bits of information to include when creating a support case.
 You will also notice three lines that aren’t required but are helpful: Item ID; Item Name; ISBN.
 Including this information allows us to more quickly and accurately provide a solution.
 Remember, the more information you include in your original request, the fewer follow-up questions we will need to ask and the faster we can resolve your problem.

 If your question involves an order that you are waiting to receive or one you have received, but have questions about, it is very important you include the order number in your support request.